Shout It Out Scholarship Winners

 ScholarshipExperts.com is pleased to announce the winners of the Shout It Out Scholarship Program.

-In 2012, our Shout It Out Scholarship topic was: “If you could say one thing to the entire world at once, what would it be and why?”
-Here is the Shout It Out Scholarship winner and winning scholarship response.
+“If you could say one thing to the entire world at once, what would it be and why?”

 Be soda.
 If I could tell the entire world something, I would tell it to be soda.
 Be strong and sparkling but be fluid and yielding.
 Flow together with the other soda particles in your blue and green bottle of Earth.
 Taste delicious and fizzy but also know when to release your excess CO2 molecules into the air.
 After all, at our core, we’re all the same; we have the same wants, the same desires, the same needs.
 We’re all just tiny soda particles floating around in a bottle that’s much larger than we could ever imagine.
 Yet, together, with the billions of other soda particles, we make up the world.
 Without each other, we’re nothing: just insignificant, miniscule, crystalline, liquid drops.
 So climb together, struggle together, do whatever it takes to reach the zenith of human achievement together.
 Imagine that we’re all trapped in a glass bottle.
 Imagine that the only way to reach the top is to work together as a whole, not as separate groups.
 And, after that?
 Stop imagining.
 Just do it.
 Bring to an end ignorance, whether it be political or religious; bring to an end the constant fighting; bring to an end all of your conflicting differences.
 Just be soda.

-In 2011, our Shout It Out Scholarship topic was: “If you were given a 60-second appearance on a late-night talk show, what would you 'shout out'?”
-Here are the three Shout It Out Scholarship winners and their winning scholarship responses.
+“If you were given a 60-second appearance on a late-night talk show, what would you ‘shout out’?”

 “THANK YOU TO WHOMEVER INVENTED CUPCAKES!”